 Corticosteroid inhalers are an extremely important treatment for asthma.
 They are able to dramatically reduce the frequency and severity of asthma attacks, if they are used as a regular asthma prevention medicine.

 Because corticosteroids have such broad effects on the body, the potential for side effects is greater than with other medications.
 Happily, corticosteroids that are given by way of inhaler or nose spray rarely cause serious side effects.
+Daily use of inhaled corticosteroids does appear to slow the growth rate in children, but this impact is small overall and is outweighed by the large benefit from this medication.
 The potential for side effects is greater with oral corticosteroids than with corticosteroid sprays, inhalers, lotions, creams or ointments.
 Oral corticosteroids that are taken for an extended time weaken the immune system and may cause other problems such as high blood sugar levels, emotional reactions, bone thinning, or weight gain.
 Because of their potential side effects, corticosteroids by mouth or by injection are reserved for severe or dangerous allergy symptoms and are prescribed for the shortest period possible.

 Montelukast (Singulair) is a member of a group of drugs called leukotriene antagonists.
 Singulair works to reduce inflammation, but in a different way than do the nasal steroids.
 Singulair is used most commonly for asthma and also can be prescribed for allergic rhinitis.
 Its benefit is about equal to that of nasal steroids.
 (Usually, Singulair and steroids are not used together.)
 A month's supply will cost about $80.